AmenJlili/power-sm/README.md

 # About:

-Power-SM ,short for Power-Sheet Metal, is C# COM Add-in for SolidWorks 64 bits.
+Power-SM ,short for Power-Sheet Metal, is C# COM Add-in for SolidWorks.

 <p align="justify">The main purpose of this add-in to perform tedious operations Sheet Metal CAD files and let mechancial design engineers focus on the design.